Mugurel Cornățeanu

-Mugurel Florin Cornățeanu (born 21 February 1972) is a Romanian former professional footballer who played as a midfielder, currently sporting director at Liga II club Politehnica Iași.
+Mugurel Florin Cornățeanu (born 21 February 1972) is a Romanian former professional footballer who played as a midfielder.

-Club career
+Playing career

 In his career Cornățeanu played in Divizia A for teams such as: Farul Constanța and Steaua București and in Divizia B for Callatis Mangalia, Portul Constanța and Laminorul Roman.
 He also played for a year and half in Belgium for Beveren, Lokeren and Turnhout.
 He is currently the Head Coach of Liga II side Petrolul Ploiești.